neicnordic/sensitive-data-archive/sda/cmd/api/api.md

     curl -H "Authorization: Bearer $token" -X PUT  https://HOSTNAME/dataset/verify/my-dataset-01
     ```

-- `/dataset/:dataset/files`
+- `/dataset/rotatekey/:dataset`
-  - accepts `GET` requests with the dataset name as parameter
+  - accepts `POST` requests with the dataset name as parameter
-  - Returns all files in the dataset as a JSON array.
+  - Triggers key rotation for all files in the dataset by sending a message to the rotatekey queue for each file.

   - Error codes
-    - `200` Query execute ok.
+    - `200` Key rotation triggered successfully.
-    - `400` Dataset ID not provided.
+    - `400` Dataset ID not provided or message validation failed.
     - `401` Token user is not in the list of admins.
     - `404` No files found for dataset.
-    - `500` Internal error due to DB failures.
+    - `500` Internal error due to DB or MQ failures.

     Example:

     ```bash
-    curl -H "Authorization: Bearer $token" -X GET  https://HOSTNAME/dataset/my-dataset-01/files
-    ```

-- `/dataset/:dataset/fileids`
-  - accepts `GET` requests with the dataset name as parameter
-  - Returns file IDs (both internal file ID and accession ID) for all files in the dataset as a JSON array.

-  - Error codes
-    - `200` Query execute ok.
-    - `400` Dataset ID not provided.
-    - `401` Token user is not in the list of admins.
-    - `404` No files found for dataset.
-    - `500` Internal error due to DB failures.

-    Example:

-    ```bash
-    curl -H "Authorization: Bearer $token" -X GET  https://HOSTNAME/dataset/my-dataset-01/fileids
+    curl -H "Authorization: Bearer $token" -X POST  https://HOSTNAME/dataset/rotatekey/my-dataset-01
     ```

 - `/file/rotatekey/:fileid`